vdjeric/blog.vladan.org/about.md

 permalink: /about/
 ---

 My name is Vladan Djeric, I am a software developer and the manager of Mozilla's Firefox Performance team.
-I live in Toronto (Canada).
+I live in Toronto, Canada.

 You can reach me at &lt;my first name&gt;&lt;my last name&gt;@gmail.com